When you conjure up a mental image of Mr. Monopoly, what exactly is he wearing on his face?

 You’re not the first person to ask ‘Does the Monopoly Man have a monocle or not?’ and you certainly won’t be the last.

-Did the Monopoly guy ever have an eyeglass?
+Did the Monopoly guy ever have a monocle?

 Pictures of the Monopoly Man wearing a monocle do exist, although most of these have been altered to demonstrate the Mandela Effect, or are unofficial drawings.